-With all this information in one place, you can better analyse your performance and identify any trading problems today, rather than tomorrow.
+With all this information in one place, you can better analyze your performance and identify any problems today, rather than tomorrow.

 What Are The Main Indices Of The NSE?

 The NIFTY 50 lists 50 of the largest companies on the National Stock Exchange of India.
-Many investors in India use it to gauge the stock market as a whole, as it covers companies across 14 different sectors and represents about 66% of the free-float market capitalization of the stocks listed on NSE.
+Many investors in India use it to gauge the stock market as a whole, as it covers companies across 14 different sectors and represents about 66% of the free-float market capitalization of the stocks listed on the NSE.
 The NIFTY 100 represents the top 100 companies and is a combined portfolio of the NIFTY 50 and NIFTY Next 50.
 The NIFTY 500 Index tracks the 500 largest stocks on the NSE markets.
 Not all brokers with access to the National Stock Exchange of India will offer each index.

 What Segments Are Offered By The NSE?

-Is the NSE Of India Open For Weekend Trading?
+Is The NSE Of India Open For Weekend Investments?

-No, NSE trading is not open on Saturday or Sunday.
-Trading hours are only open Monday to Friday, excluding any additional holidays.
+No, you cannot trade on the NSE on Saturday or Sunday.
+Market opening hours are only open Monday to Friday, excluding any additional holidays.
 This information will be reflected within your NSE brokers’ integrated calendar.
 With that said, Muhurat means investors can trade on Diwali for one hour.

 Can I Trade On The NSE Without A Broker?

-Generally, retail investors cannot trade on the NSE without a broker.
-You need a trading account with a regular or discount brokerage such as Zerodha.
+Generally, retail investors cannot trade on the NSE without online brokers.
+You need an investment account with regular or discount brokers such as Zerodha.
 It was reported in 2020 that SEBI was considering allowing direct market access (DMA) to retail investors.
-However, some investors have reported trading with Finvasia, which allows users to trade in all major exchanges like the NSE with zero brokerage.
+Some investors have also reported trading with Finvasia, which allows users to trade in all major exchanges like the NSE.

 While the National Stock Exchange (NSE) is the biggest in India, the Bombay Stock Exchange (BSE) is the oldest.
 The NSE has more trading volume, meaning more buyers and sellers for stocks are available.
-The NSE trading centre also has more liquidity than the BSE.
+The NSE also has more liquidity than the BSE.
 However, the BSE has a bigger list of stocks available.
-The BSE is great for beginners while the NSE is more suited to experienced day traders, particularly due to its better software for high-risk transactions.
+The BSE is great for beginners while the NSE is more suited to experienced day traders.